Please select a product category, then select a question to display its answer. If you still have questions, please contact us.

 The Madison ultrasonic sensors' housings are PVC in dark gray.
 The PVC can be quoted in white and light gray as well.
 The Madison radar sensors' housings are aluminum, and it can also be quoted in 316 Stainless Steel.
-The radar antenna is white polypropylene and can be quoted in PTFE®.
+The radar antenna is white PTFE®.

 The default serial port settings for the transmit and receive buffers are likely set too high in Windows 2000, NP or XP.
 To correct this, go to the Control Panel; select System; select Hardware; select Device Manager; select Ports (COM and LPT); select Communications Port (the COM port the sensor is connected to); select Port Settings; select Advanced; move the arrows on both Receive and Transmit Buffers to their lowest settings.
 Then click OK.
 This should correct the problem.